uoa-compsci399-2025-s1/capstone-project-2025-s1-team-11/client/src/tests/testingGuides/e2eTestingGuide.md

 # E2E Testing with Cypress

-## Overview

-This guide covers end-to-end (E2E) testing for Assessly using Cypress.
-E2E tests verify that the entire application works correctly from a user's perspective, testing complete workflows and interactions across multiple components.

-## What is E2E Testing?

 End-to-end testing verifies that the application functions correctly as a complete system.
-Unlike unit or integration tests that focus on specific parts in isolation, E2E tests:

 - Simulate real user behavior in a browser environment
 - Test complete user flows from start to finish
 - Verify that all parts of the application work together correctly
 - Catch integration issues that might not appear in isolated tests

-In Assessly, E2E tests help ensure that critical workflows like creating, editing, and saving exams work correctly from a user's perspective.

 ## Directory Structure

-E2E tests in Assessly are organized as follows:
+E2E tests are organized as follows:

 ```
 /tests